 - /gs (Tour for new users.
 Get bonus to complete.
 Expose to referral program.)

 - P.S.
 (Single most effective add for referral program, added “P.S.
 Get space free.” to transactional emails.)

-- /edu (Students get 2x space via referral program.)
+- /edu (Students get two times the space via referral program.)

 - Dropbox.com less popular than desktop client.

 - Freemium was really important for enterprise sales.

 If you want something to happen, ask.